Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 This approach combines both of the above approaches.
 Start off with chain of thought and then occasionally during the process use the fast search approach to quickly gather information about certain nodes to make decisions.

 Lastly, please be careful in making plans.
 You don't have to stick to the above search models for all problems.
 Maybe for some problems, you get the answer sooner or you'll have to make a decision that varies slightly.
 If not sure, please follow the general approaches above, you should get to a decent state.

+Note: If a user has already specified a plan of steps specified in the problem and if that plan is more robust than the one you come up with after reading this guide, and so you think the results are better off, feel free to follow the user's search method.

 ----